kubernetes-sigs/kubespray/README.md

 Working with kubernetes
 -----------------------

-* Login to one of your kube-master nodes (see `/root/kargo/inventory/inventory.cfg` on master node) and run:
+* Login to one of your kube-master nodes and run:

 ```bash
 # List images in registry